Andrei32Ionescu/trustchain-superapp-euro-1-team-5/Team_5_README.md

 During the available timeframe of the Blockchain Engineering course, team 5 worked on the OfflineEuro module.
 Our contributions are the following:

 ## 1 - Secured Variable Value Withdrawals
 A variable amount of money can be withdrawn from the bank.
 Now, users are not limited anymore to only withdrawing a token with a value of €1.
 However, this also means that malicious users could now modify the actual value of the token.

-To mitigate this, the amount is ...
+To mitigate this, the amount is added to a new composite hash, alongside the coin's withdrawal timestamp and serial number.
+The hash makes forging a new amount value (e.g. by stealing one from a previous token) impossible.
+The hash is then signed by the issuing bank, and included in the token.

+To ensure an attacker cannot forge all details by providing a fake bank public key, the token now includes a TTP's signature over the issuer's public key.

 ## 2 - EUDI-Based Secure User Registration
 A more secure user registration process has been devised by connecting the registration to the EUDI wallet: